 In the meantime, traditional brick and mortar companies are investing their resources in creating an online presences and offering instantly downloadable copies, as they are making every effort to maintain their force in the choral repertoire market.

 So how does a new or seasoned high school choral director best find music year after year for their ensembles?
-My next article is going to provide some practical approaches for finding music, being cutting edge, and not wasting time doing it.
+Check out my blog post here to find out!

 For high school choral directors who are looking for accessible, yet artistic high school choral repertoire, I hope you will take a look at my online sheet music store.